liesnikov/extensible-elaborator/slides/main.md

 ## Injectivity of unification: what do we want

-There's already a pragma in Agda which marks symbols as injective wrt pattern-matching.
+* There's already a pragma in Agda which marks symbols as injective wrt pattern-matching. [agda.readthedocs.io/en/v2.6.3/language/pragmas.html#injective-pragma](https://agda.readthedocs.io/en/v2.6.3/language/pragmas.html#injective-pragma)

-[@agdausersInjectiveUnificationPragma2023]
+* But there's also a request for injectivity wrt to unification [@agdausersInjectiveUnificationPragma2023].

 ## Injectivity of unification: what's in the base \faceB ##

-Your usual unification rules.
-We take @abelHigherOrderDynamicPattern2011's work as a basis, similar to Agda.
+* @abelHigherOrderDynamicPattern2011 work as a basis, similar to Agda.

-Because we implement unification and simplification rules as solvers we just have to find the right spot for the new simplification rule!
+* Because we implement unification and simplification rules as solvers we just have to find the right spot for the new simplification rule!

 ## Injectivity of unification: what does the user write